Charliemowood/atom-guide/README.md

 # Changing Default Tab Space Size

-You may want to make some modification to your editor like changing the default Tab Space size.
-For instance, you might be writing Java and need four spaces rather than the default in Atom which two spaces.
+You may want to make some modifications to your editor like changing the default Tab Space size.
+For instance, you might be writing Java and need four spaces rather than the default in Atom which is two spaces.

-To make such changes you need the access the core settings of Atom.
-To access these settings input the following based on the nature of your system.
-Use the table below to decide which shortcut you need, use the modifier key your system needs followed by the comma key.
+To make such changes you need to access the core settings of Atom.
+To access these settings use the table below to decide which shortcut you need, use the modifier key your operating system needs followed by the comma key.

 #### Shortcuts to Settings